tiwaribt/nepali-functions/README.md

 Summary
 -------

-nepaliFunctions is a javascript utility aimed at easing basic nepali functionalities.
+NepaliFunctions is a javascript utility aimed at easing basic nepali functionalities.
 The utility provides a list of functionalities that are mostly used in nepali websites and applications.

 Documentation
 -------------